rsoliveira2018/kata.react/README.md

+# kata.react

-# kata.react - a repository for a few tests on react
+Repository for a few tests, implementations and practices on React